top of page

 The brand history

 Black Sheep was founded in 1992 by Paul Theakston, a fifth-generation brewer, who had previously worked for his family's brewing business, T&R Theakston Ltd, based half a mile away in the same town.
 The Theakston Brewery has a long and storied history that dates back to 1827, but like many family businesses, its history is filled with ups and downs.
-It's a story of divided loyalties, family power struggles, success and failures and eventually, in the late 1980s, Theakston's was taken over by the brewery giant Scottish and Newcastle (now owned by a consortium of Heineken and Carlsberg) against the will of Paul, who had been running the brewery since the 1960s.
-The bitter family dispute even took the family to the High Court.
-Paul walked away from the business, but he was far from done with brewing.
+It's a story of divided loyalties, family power struggles, success and failures and eventually, in the late 1980s,

-After a year off, the prospect of establishing a pioneering new brewery in his home town, built on traditional values and rescued equipment, excited him.
+After a year off, the prospect of establishing a pioneering new brewery in his hometown, built on traditional values and rescued equipment, excited him.
 He first had to find suitable premises.
-A short stroll across Masham from his previous family firm, a contender emerged, in the shape of the former Lightfoot maltings, owned by a local milling company I’Ansons.
+A short stroll across Masham from his previous family firm, and a contender emerged, in the shape of the former Lightfoot maltings, owned by a local milling company I’Ansons.
 The maltings were for sale, but there was a catch.
 Access to the buildings was through land owned by the White Bear pub, owned by rivals Scottish & Newcastle.
-Paul eventually secured adjacent land which enabled him to build a new entrance and in 1991 he started to ponder what he could produce.
-He knew that his beer had to have a distinctive Yorkshire flavour and a crisp finish, that could only come from using Yorkshire squares, two-storey fermenting vessels in which fermenting beer rises from the bottom chamber to the top, where some of the yeast is retained.
-Paul wanted traditional squares made of slate, not steel ones that were making the slate versions redundant, and rescued them from Hardy & Hanson’s brewery in Nottingham, which had been bought by Greene King and was due to close.
-Another rescue was a cast-iron mash-tun and copper kettle from Hartley's of Cumbria, which was also closing down.
-Add in some government funding for a few years, and all Paul needed now was a name.
+Paul eventually secured adjacent land, which enabled him to build a new entrance, and in 1991 he started to ponder what he could produce.

 His wife, Sue, hit upon the name, a tongue-in-cheek remark made over breakfast that stuck.
 She told him that when he produced his beers he would become the 'black sheep of the family.'
 But, it also references Masham’s history in the wool trade and the surrounding hills filled with black-faced sheep.
 Growth was rapid, with supermarkets, local on-trade, wholesale and sales to pub chains keeping the accountants happy.
-But in recent years there were changing fortunes, in the face of the rise in the microbrewery trend and changing consumer habits.
-It took Paul’s sons, Rob and Jo, to stabilise the brewery and return it to profit, developing a five-barrel micro plant for new beer creation and introducing seasonal ales.

 The brewery offers tours and tastings for visitors, where they can learn about the brewing process and sample some of the brewery's beers.
 The onsite Black Sheep Brewery Tap & Kitchen serves a variety of food and drink, including Black Sheep Ale and other locally-sourced products.

-The Black Sheep Brewery was built inside the old maltings and the visitor centre blends the traditional architecture of the brewery's historic buildings with contemporary elements, creating a modern and inviting space for visitors to learn about the brewery's history, brewing process and products.
+The Black Sheep Brewery was built inside the old maltings and the visitor centre blends the traditional architecture of the brewery's historic buildings with contemporary elements, creating a simple and inviting space for visitors to learn about the brewery's history, brewing process and products.
 The centre features a tour, tasting areas, a gift shop, a games room, a beer hall and restaurant.

 The brand first opened its visitor centre in 1996 and since then rarely had time to shut the doors to update the space.
 In early 2018, Black Sheep used local tradespeople and several of the brewery’s employees, to carry out renovations that included a new kitchen, a craft keg beer wall, a revamped seating and lounge area and an expansion of the retail area, the Sheepy Shop.
 Two large, bottle-filled light boxes containing clear Black Sheep bottles were installed as a unique photo backdrop.
 The mezzanine lounge area was also created and the bistro was refurbished at the same time.
 The overall vibe is warm, comfortable and relaxed.